Are you looking for the best signup form examples online that you can use for inspiration?

 Louise Meyers is a social media and visual marketing consultant.
 She uses a 2-step sidebar signup form:

-When users click on the sidebar campaign, they can enter their contact details to download the lead magnet.
+Users can enter their contact details to download the lead magnet when they click on the sidebar campaign.

 24. Wholesale Suite